Shayan5422/Text_to_SQL/README.md

-# LLM to SQL Query Generator
+# Text to SQL Query Generator

 A web application that converts natural language questions into SQL queries using large language models (LLMs).